SecondRicecake/CASM_tmp/Instructions_CASM.md

 ### Align Vertical

-Select the node to align and press 'v' on your keyboard.
+Select the nodes to align and press 'v' on your keyboard.

 ### Undo